 A Product Designer, at it’s core, is a problem solver.

-A Product Designer is well-versed in multiple facets of design which are described in detail in this post by another HubSpotter:
+A Product Designer is well-versed in multiple competencies of design which are described in detail in this post by another HubSpotter:

 Product Design Artifacts